Ziyad-Mohsen/DevLinks/README.md

 ## Description

 This project is built to practice and enhance **JavaScript** skills by working on a simple HTML/CSS/JavaScript-based web application.
 It helps in understanding core JavaScript concepts like DOM manipulation, event handling, and creating interactive web pages.
+You can see a live demo [here](https://ziyad-mohsen.github.io/DevLinks/)

 ## Technologies Used